 Furthermore, the bill requires school counselors to receive Youth Mental Health First Aid training by September 1, 2025, and every four years thereafter.
-This training aims to equip counselors with the knowledge to identify risk factors and warning signs of mental health issues in adolescents, emphasizing the importance of early intervention and how to assist students in crisis.
-The amendments reflect a commitment to enhancing mental health support within public schools by ensuring that both law enforcement and counseling staff are adequately trained to address the mental health needs of students.
+This training aims to equip counselors with the knowledge to recognize risk factors and warning signs of mental health issues in adolescents, emphasizing the importance of early intervention and support for students in crisis.
+The amendments to the existing law reflect a commitment to enhancing mental health support within public schools by ensuring that both school resource officers and counselors are adequately trained to address the mental health needs of students.

 Statutes affected: Old version HB1030 V2 - 1-16-2025 03:37 PM: 6-10-128(d), 6-18-2004(d)